-Students wishing to withdraw for any circumstance must complete the required University Withdrawal Form.
+Students wishing to withdraw for any circumstance must complete the required University Withdrawal Form through UNE Registrar's Office SharePoint Site.
 Official withdrawal also requires approval by the Program Director.
-Prior to moving forward with a withdrawal please make an appointment to meet with the MSOT Program Director.
+Prior to moving forward with a withdrawal please make an appointment to meet with the OT Program Director.